emacs-mirror/emacs/mps/manual/source/topic/root.rst

 .. c:macro:: MPS_RM_PROT

-    The :term:`root mode` for :term:`protectable roots <protectable root>`.
+    The :term:`root mode` for :term:`protectable roots`.
 This tells the MPS that it may place a :term:`write barrier` on any :term:`page` which any part of the :term:`root` covers.
 No :term:`format method` or :term:`scan method` (except for the one for this root) may write data in this root.
 They may read it.

     .. note::